DMacMakes/dmacdocs/content/en/torrens/aac202/week4/index.md

 ---
-title: "W.4: Bake, Texture, Present"
+title: "4 | Bake, Texture, Present"
-linkTitle: "W.4 Present"
+linkTitle: "4 | Baking maps"
 weight: 40
 description: >
   Turning 3D art into playable game assets means exporting to a real time **game engine**.
 Today we'll learn how to move our models from Maya and Painter into Unreal/Unity.
 From there you can light and screenshot them for your **final deliverables** of Assessment 1.